 Plunging into the world of skincare can be a wildly confusing and nebulous undertaking—full of contradictory advice, dubious claims, and serious hyperbole.
 On top of that, the sheer number of brands and products we're bombarded with on a daily basis is overwhelming.
 Just when you think you've mastered your routine, a new must-have, "miracle" serum hits the market.
 The constant stream of "do this, do that, buy this, buy that" is enough to make our heads spin (and our wallets thin).
 Inevitably, this deluge of information (i.e. misinformation) makes it all too easy to get led in the wrong direction and pick up some not-so-healthy habits.
-So, instead of telling you to tack another step onto your routine, let's take a step back and review some common mistakes you might be making.
+So, instead of telling you to tack another step onto your routine, the team here at B22 Health wants you to take a step back and review some common mistakes you might be making.
 And don't fret if you find yourself guilty of any of the following skin misdemeanors—all you gotta do to fix 'em is nix 'em.

 1. COCONUT OIL